DataWeightsAndCombination

 concatvis='M100_Band3_statwt.ms')

-These weights are in good agreement with those derived using the correct weights throughout CASA, i.e. Figure 3 in M100_Band3_Combine_4.3.
+These weights are in good agreement with those derived using the correct weights throughout calibration, as seen in M100_Band3_Combine.
 However, see the next section for caveats.

 Absolute Accuracy of the Data Weights